Renters’ Rights Bill guide

 • Requires 4 months’ notice.

-• A restriction will apply on re-letting the property if a sale doesn’t proceed (likely 3–12 months).
+• A restriction will apply on re-letting the property if a sale doesn’t proceed (likely to be 12 months).

 • Landlord or close family member intends to move in